Elektrobit/meta-elos/README.md

   * scanner_syslog

 ## elos demos
-To add the demos that are part of elos add `PACKAGECONFIG += "demos"` pull in the package "elos-demo".
+To add the demos that are part of elos, either add `PACKAGECONFIG += "demos"` to your `bbapend` file or add to your `local.conf` with `PACKAGECONFIG:append:pn-elos = " demos"`.
+In any case make sure to install the
+package:

 ```
 CORE_IMAGE_EXTRA_INSTALL += "elos-demos"
 ```
+.

+The `elos-demo` package depends on additional layers:

+* meta-openembedded/meta-oe/
+* meta-openembedded/meta-python/
+* meta-openembedded/meta-networking/

 Following demos are added:
 * demo_eloslog